 Frequently Asked Questions about Zanfel® Poison Ivy WashQ: Why should I use this product?

-A: Zanfel® Poison Ivy Wash is the only product known to remove poison ivy (urushiol) from the skin before or after breakout, providing virtually immediate relief of itching and pain.
+A: Zanfel® Poison Ivy Wash is the only product clinically shown to remove poison ivy (urushiol) from the skin ANYTIME after outbreak, providing virtually immediate relief of itching and pain.
 Q: How does Zanfel stop the itching, redness, and swelling?

 A: Zanfel removes urushiol, the oil in poison ivy that binds to the skin and produces the symptoms of itching, redness, and swelling.
 Zanfel surrounds and removes the toxin from the dermal layers so that the body may immediately begin healing, and will no longer attack itself.
 This process is done very quickly and efficiently so that relief usually comes within 30 seconds!
 Q: Is Zanfel safe to use during pregnancy?